JonHasan/DeepLearning-Nanodegree/Project 2 - Neural Network for Bike Sharing/README.md

 ### Step 4: Run the actual network

 This is the final result.
 It looks like the neural network is accurately predicting when the bike usage spikes.

 ![image](NeuralNetworkBikeSharing.PNG)

+#### Model results intepretation:

+It seems to me that the model does very well in predicting bike sharing on days that are not holidays.
+It looks like the dataset this network trained on does not have enough data on bike sharing for holidays.